deepesh-sr/accel-MagicRoulette/README.md

 ```

 > [!NOTE]
-> About 3 SOL is required for program deployment.
+> About 10 SOL is required for program deployment and funding accounts used in testing, which will be defunded at the end of every test.

 2. Deploy program